|Project:||ESR-15: PhD at Merck Chemicals Ltd, United Kingdom|

 Design, characterization and manipulation of electronic spin interactions for efficient and stable organic solar cells

-The successful candidate will be affiliated and registered with the Technical University Chemnitz and co-supervised by Prof. Carsten Deibel but will be placed in the industrial laboratory at Merck Chemicals in Southampton, UK and supervised by Dr. Graham Morse and Dr. Priti Tiwana.
-The candidate will spend 28 months on the preparation, optimization and characterization of OSC devices at Merck Chemical.
+The researcher will be affiliated and registered with the Technical University Chemnitz and co-supervised by Prof. Carsten Deibel but will be placed in the industrial laboratory at Merck Chemicals in Southampton, UK and supervised by Dr. Graham Morse and Dr. Priti Tiwana.
+The researcher will spend 28 months on the preparation, optimization and characterization of OSC devices at Merck Chemical.
 As part of the evaluation device stability will be tested using defined ageing protocols.
-In addition to working at Merck Chemicals the ESR will include secondments at Technical University Chemnitz (5 month) to study charge extraction losses and Universität Würzburg (3 month) to evaluate spin-dependent recombination in OSCs.
+In addition to working at Merck Chemicals the project will include secondments at Technical University Chemnitz (5 month) to study charge extraction losses and Universität Würzburg (3 month) to evaluate spin-dependent recombination in OSCs.

 - Develop an understanding of spin processes in OSCs